 The availability of a widespread charging network will be key to the success of the Ola electric scooter in India.
 Like several mainstream companies selling EVs in the country, Ola Electric has taken matters into its own hands and plans to install EV chargers.

-A report on livemint.com says that Ola Electric is searching for potential locations to set up EV charging stations in 50 cities across India.
+According to a report from livemint.com, Ola Electric is searching for potential locations to set up EV charging stations in 50 cities across India.
 Moreover, the company is following this approach in Europe as well, where it has appointed ex-Peugeot Motorcycles director Julien Geffard to head the region’s operations.
 The company-owned EV charging stations should feature at least one DC fast charger.

 Crosstown rival Ather Energy is working on improving the charging station network in the country for electric vehicle users.
 It has plans to increase the number to 6,500 charging points by end of 2022.